citizenfx/fivem-docs/content/docs/scripting-manual/networking/state-bags.md

 Entity(enemy).state:set('taskAck', 'guard', true)
 ```

+#### Change handlers
+State bag change handlers are essentially method handlers utilized to track changes to a state bag.

+Once a change is detected on either side i.e. server, its counterpart implementation (the one on the client) is called with the updated data.

+An example implementation method can be found in the following native documentation [AddStateBagChangeHandler](/natives/?_0x5BA35AAF).

 ## Policy

 Currently, the only policy limitation implemented is to filter _player_ state to be able to be written by the player and the server, _entity_ state to be written by the owning player and the server, and _global_ state to be able to be written by the server.